nuest/OpenSensorSearch/README.md

 OSS is written in Java and organized as a Maven multi-module project.
 The modules and their functionaliy are briefly desribed here, but they also contain their own README.md files with more detailed information.

-* **arsearch**: service endpoints that can as callback URLs for popular augmented reality applications
 * **it**: integration tests
 * **service**: service implementation of the OSS API
 * **sir-common**: common files for the SIR modules